jon-jacky/Piety/editors/README.md

 If your session seems unresponsive, try exiting append mode by  typing RETURN then a period at the beginning of a line.

-When *pmacs* needs a string, to name a file, buffer, search string, or replacement string, it prompts for it on the line below the status line.
+When *dmacs* needs a string, to name a file, buffer, search string, or replacement string, it prompts for it on the line below the status line.
 Type the string and press RETURN.
 You can edit the string inline before you press RETURN.
 There is always a default, just press RETURN